CommonLID: Re-evaluating State-of-the-Art Language Identification Performance on Web Data: Limitations

 We sourced the data used to build CommonLID from Common Crawl web crawl data.
 This means it has the potential to contain personally identifiable information or other harmful content.
 We mitigated this by using heuristic quality filters on the data prior to presenting it to participants and by making it easy for participants to contact us with any concerns.
 Moreover, we chose Common Crawl as a source because they have always respected robots.txt\footnote{\url{https://commoncrawl.org/ccbot}}, meaning that website owners have the option to opt out of crawling very easily.

 Finally, given that we targeted annotations for a wide range of languages, we were unable to find more than one volunteer native speaker for many of them.
-This made it impossible to conduct an inter-annotator agreement study for our data.
+This made it impossible to conduct a full inter-annotator agreement study for our data, though include analysis of the subset with multiple labels in \Cref{sec:iaa}.

 We are not aware of any potential harms from this work.
 In fact, we hope this work helps to address harms from existing \gls{lid} models and helps improve cross-lingual equity in NLP.